libretro/retroarch-snap/README.md

 ## Daemon mode

-`snap.retroarch.service` will automatically enabled and started after installation on Ubuntu Core.
+[snap.retroarch.daemon.service](https://snapcraft.io/docs/services-and-daemons#defining-a-daemon) systemd unit will automatically enabled and started after installation on Ubuntu Core.
 On other versions of GNU/Linux to activate daemon run as root the following command:
 > WARNING!
 For most desktop distributions this is not needed

 ```console